hdorgeval/le-livre-des-rois/src/markdown/en/warner/03-thamouras/01-tahmuras-ascends-the-throne-invents-new-arts.md

 Rebelled and held a conclave, for their throne

 Of gold was void.
-When Tahmuras was ware v.
-22
+When Tahmuras was ware

 He was enraged and spoiled their trafficking,